astampoulis/makam-paper-funpearl/README.md

 - `make docker-build`

-Alternatively, you will need a native PanDoc and a TeXLive installation.
+Alternatively, you will need:

+- a TexLive installation
+- Pandoc
+- Node.js

 To build the artifact: